andreaferretti/linear-algebra/README.md

 either ATLAS, OpenBlas or Intel MKL.
 It was also tested on OSX Yosemite.
 The GPU support has been tested using NVIDIA CUDA 7.0 and 7.5.

+The library is currently aligned with latest Nim devel.
+For versions of Nim up to 0.13 use version 0.4.2 of linalg.

 API documentation is [here](http://unicredit.github.io/linear-algebra/api.html)

 A lot of examples are available in the tests.